NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 Offloading code to the server can negatively impact developer experience (DX), as it can require creating API routes, modifying client code to call them, and managing serialization of inputs and outputs.
 However, this is not always an issue:

 - If the offloaded code is executed during page loading, the server can run it without needing API routes.
 We will explore this further in the section on [server-side and client-side rendering](#server-side-and-client-side-rendering).
-- If the offloaded code generates HTML fragments that require little to no processing on the client side, as with frameworks like [Hotwire](https://hotwired.dev/), [HTMX](https://htmx.org/) and [Unpoly](https://unpoly.com/), then developers can load these fragments without writing client-side JavaScript.
+- If the offloaded code generates HTML fragments that require little to no processing on the client side, as is the case when using frameworks like [Hotwire](https://hotwired.dev/), [HTMX](https://htmx.org/) and [Unpoly](https://unpoly.com/), then developers can load these fragments without writing client-side JavaScript.

-Some frameworks also improve the DX of making API requests:
+Some frameworks tackle this DX issue by making it simpler to send requests to the server:

-- [tRPC](https://trpc.io/) offers a simple API for creating both the server and client sides of API routes, resulting in well-typed and well-structured code.
+- [tRPC](https://trpc.io/) offers a simple API for creating both the server and the client sides of API routes, resulting in well-typed and well-structured code.
 - [Next.js](https://nextjs.org/docs/app/api-reference/directives/use-server) and [SolidStart](https://docs.solidjs.com/solid-start/reference/server/use-server#use-server) provide server functions: developers can mark modules or individual functions as server-side only and call them from client code like regular asynchronous functions.
 The framework transparently splits the code into server-side and client-side parts, generates API routes, and transforms the client code to communicate with the server through these routes.
+  - SolidStart goes further by allowing servers to respond to clients with live objects (such as in-flight promises and ReadableStreams), while transparently taking care of serialization, streaming, and deserialization - thanks to the [Seroval](https://github.com/lxsmnsyc/seroval/blob/main/docs/compatibility.md#supported-types) library.

 ##### Server-side and client-side rendering